OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadStateCUB/ReadStateCUB.md

 if any other commands reference the StateCU binary file time series, the time series identifiers must be specified manually or use wildcards in identifiers (identifiers are not available to list in dialogs).
-Only data types that contain floating point numbers will be read.
+Only data types that contain floating point numbers are read.

 ## Command Editor ##